choria-io/website/docs/content/configuration/choria_server/_index.md

   * To use an agent with this daemon you have to repackage it using the latest _mco plugin package_.
 This ensures that the Ruby language DDL files are translated into portable JSON
   * Agents like the ones that load Puppet - service, package, puppet - are a bit slower by around 1 second per invocation due to _require "puppet"_ being very slow.
   * If you rely on registration in the *mcollectived* you will need to migrate that to our newer format which is much more flexible and scalable (but not yet documented)
   * It is available for Debian 9, Ubuntu LTS, Enterprise Linux 5-7 from the Choria Package Repositories.
-No Windows support yet.
+Windows support is in progress.
-  * Agents written in Go - *rpcutil* and *choria_info* - cannot be limited using the policy system and does not produce audit logs.
-Planned before GA.
-  * To communicate with this daemon you have to configure your client to be JSON pure.
-Ruby *mcollectived* supports JSON mode too so you can run a mix mode network, but JSON mode has a few issues today:
-  * If you had custom agents and clients that send data types other than JSON primitives they will stop working
+  * If you had custom agents and clients that send data types other than JSON primitive data types they will stop working

 Thanks to not keeping the whole Puppet in memory it is a lot lighter on your environment: